vicentegaspar/unreal-engine-mcp/README.md

 > **Active Development**: This project is under very active development with consistent updates, new features, and improvements being added regularly.
 Join our [Discord](https://discord.gg/3KNkke3rnH) to stay updated on the latest releases!

 ## 🎬 See It In Action
+Watch our comprehensive tutorial for complete setup and usage:
+- **[Complete MCP Tutorial & Installation Guide](https://youtu.be/ct5dNJC-Hx4)** - Full walkthrough of installation, setup, and advanced usage

 Check out these examples of the MCP server in action on our channel:
 - **[GPT-5 vs Claude](https://youtube.com/shorts/xgoJ4d3d4-4)** - Watch Claude and GPT-5 go head-to-head building simultaneously - Claude creates a massive fortress while GPT-5 builds a sprawling city